 The Acquisition was accounted for using the purchase method of accounting as a reverse acquisition.
 In a reverse acquisition, the postacquisition net assets of the surviving combined company includes the historical cost basis of the net assets of the accounting acquirer (Cellectar) plus the fair value of the net assets of the accounting acquiree (Novelos).
 Further, under the purchase method, the purchase price is allocated to the assets acquired and liabilities assumed based on their estimated fair values and the excess of the purchase price over the estimated fair value of the identifiable net assets is presented as excess purchase price over net assets acquired.
 The cost of acquisition and related purchase-price allocation is based on preliminary evaluation of the fair value of assets and liabilities assumed from Novelos and may change when the final valuation of certain intangible assets is determined.
 The evaluation is preliminary principally due to the pending evaluation of the Company's intangible assets.
 The excess of purchase price over net assets acquired will be allocated to intangibles and goodwill once the Company completes the final allocation of purchase price.

-The fair value of the consideration transferred in the Acquisition was \$2,219,903 and represents the fair value of common stock that Cellectar would have had to issue in order for Novelos shareholders to obtain a 15% equity interest in the combined Company post-acquisition, taking into effect the conversion of the Convertible Notes (Note 4).
-The estimated fair value of the Company's common stock was based on the offering price of the common stock sold in the private placement which occurred concurrently with the Acquisition and which is the best indication of fair value on that date.
+The fair value of the consideration transferred in the Acquisition was \$2,219,903 and was calculated as the number of shares of common stock that Cellectar would have had to issue (adjusted for the Exchange Ratio) in order for Novelos shareholders to obtain a 15% equity interest in the combined Company post-acquisition, multiplied by the estimated fair value of the Company's common stock on the acquisition date.
+The estimated fair value of the Company's common stock was based on the offering price of the common stock sold in the private placement which was both completed concurrently with and conditioned upon the closing of the Acquisition.
+This price was determined to be the best indication of fair value on that date since the price was based on an arm's length negotiation with a group consisting of both new and existing investors that had been advised of the pending Acquisition and assumed similar liquidity risk as those investors holding the majority of shares being valued as purchase consideration.